-IL-12 expression in dorsal skin at Day 14 showed an increase in the DNCB+OVA-treated group compared to the NC group.
-By Day 28, both reagent-treated groups exhibited decreased IL-12 expression (Figure 3A).
-In ear skin, IL-12 expression levels were higher at day 28 compared to day 14, with the DNCB+OVA group showing significantly elevated levels (Figure 3A).
-For IFN- γ expression, dorsal skin showed a notable decrease in the DNCB+OVA group at day 14, followed by an increase at day 28 (Figure 3B).
-In ear skin, the DNCB-treated group displayed high IFN- γ expression at day 14, which decreased by day 28, whereas the DNCB+OVA group showed increased expression at day 28 (Figure 3B).
+IL-12 expression in dorsal skin at Day 14 showed an increase in the DNCB + OVA-treated group compared to the NC group.
+By Day 28, both reagent-treated groups exhibited decreased IL-12 expression (Fig. 3A).
+In ear skin, IL-12 expression levels were higher at day 28 compared to day 14, with the DNCB+OVA group showing significantly elevated levels (Fig. 3A).
+For IFN- γ expression, dorsal skin showed a notable decrease in the DNCB + OVA group at day 14, followed by an increase at day 28 (Fig. 3B).
+In ear skin, the DNCB-treated group displayed high IFN- γ expression at day 14, which decreased by day 28, whereas the DNCB + OVA group showed increased expression at day 28 (Fig. 3B).

-235 IL-4 expression was elevated in all reagent-treated groups compared to the NC group across both time points.

-The DNCB+OVA group in dorsal skin showed an increasing trend in IL-4 expression over time (Figure 3C).
-In while the DNCB+OVA group maintained similar levels throughout the treatment period (Figure 3C).
-To evaluate the Th2/Th1 cytokine pattern, the IL-4/IFN-γ ratio was analyzed.
-Both the DNCB and DNCB+OVA groups exhibited higher IL-4/IFN-γ ratios in both dorsal and ear tissues during the acute phase, which decreased during the chronic phase (Figure 3D and 3E).
-Notably, the DNCB+OVA-treated group displayed a pronounced
+IL-4 expression was elevated in all reagent-treated groups compared to the NC group across both time points.
+The DNCB + OVA group in dorsal skin showed an increasing trend in IL-4 expression over time (Fig. 3C).
+In ear skin, IL-4 expression was consistently higher in the DNCB-treated group initially but decreased over time, while the DNCB + OVA group maintained similar levels throughout the treatment period (Fig. 3C).
+To evaluate the Th2/Th1 cytokine pattern, the IL-4/IFN- γ ratio was analyzed.
+Both the DNCB and DNCB + OVA groups exhibited higher IL-4/IFN- γ ratios in both dorsal and ear tissues during the acute phase, which decreased during the chronic phase (Figs. 3D and 3E).
+Notably, the DNCB+OVA-treated group displayed a pronounced difference in the dorsal skin (Fig. 3E).